 About Tank Utility

 Tank Utility offers a remote propane monitoring system providing tank level data through wireless sensors and smartphone app for fuel deliveries.
-On September 20th, 2021, Tank Utility was acquired by Generac Holdings.
+It was founded in 2014 and is based in Boston, Massachusetts.
+In September 20th, 2021, Tank Utility was acquired by Generac Holdings.
 Terms of the transaction were not disclosed.

 Expert Collections containing Tank Utility